 What paperwork to check while buying a used car?

 It is the seller’s responsibility for showing the complete paperwork to the buyer.
-The essential papers you should check and vital information to know are:
+Read the used car buying guides to check and vital information to know are:

 - Vehicle registration document:(V5C Logbook)